Skip to main content

 Historic preservation laws and regulations

-MDOT must comply with all historic preservation laws and regulations in the development of our projects.
-These laws include the National Historic Preservation Act and the Department of Transportation Act.
+MDOT must comply with all federal historic preservation laws when planning and carrying out federally funded transportation projects.
+These laws include the National Historic Preservation Act, Section 4(f) of the Department of Transportation Act of 1966, and the Archaeological Resources Protection Act.
+For local agency cultural resource information, visit MDOT's National Environmental Policy Act (NEPA) webpage.